Quick Answer

 Do I really need primer?

 Not always.
 If your foundation wears well, you can skip it.
-Primer is most helpful if you deal with sliding, separation, or fast shine.
+Primer is most helpful if you deal with sliding, separation, or fast shine — and I break that down more in my guide on whether makeup primer is really necessary.

 Can I combine primers?